ChinaXing/class-reloader/README.md

 _background_

 > in some situation, we found some bug in our running java code, but re-deploy the whole project is too expensive,
-> instead we can replace the jar file's entry with new class file
+> instead we can replace the jar file's entry with new class file,
-> and let running jvm use the new class
+> and let running jvm use the new class.
 > this tool provide facility to accomplish such work.

 # build